Musical, Cultural, and Performing Arts in northern new hampshire

 Gordon Gray recently retired from dairy farming after owning and operating GrayMist Farm in Groveton for 30 years with his wife Nancy and the five children they raised there.
 The farm has hosted many festivals, including the GrayMist Fiddlefest.
 He has volunteered on various town and school committees over the years and has been a board member of many local farm organizations.
 He has also served on county and state agricultural advisory boards.
 Early on, Gordon has had an interest in music; especially Bluegrass, Celtic and old-time fiddle music.
 He presently plays the fiddle in the Celtic group Islay Mist Ceilidh as well as The Fireside Fiddlers.

 Deb Sargent has been an Art Educator full time for over 25 years.
 She has been involved with the performing arts most of this time as a backstage person designing, building and moving sets.
-She activity supports the visual arts by exhibiting her own mandala work and serving on the gallery committee of the Connecticut River Artisans Group, of which she is a founding member.
+She actively supports the visual arts by exhibiting her own mandala work and serving on the gallery committee of the Connecticut River Artisans Group, of which she is a founding member.
 She also serves on the New Hampshire Art Educators board and the Currier Museum Educational Advisory Board.